Robert Alan Beuth: Sculpture

 Aside from performance, Beuth's career as an artist mainly takes the form of the design and fabrication of theatrical masks and puppets, an interest that began while he was at the Fresno Community Theater.
 There, in addition to acting in the troupe, he was also employed as a custodian for the Fresno Memorial Auditorium, and thus had access to storage rooms where set elements and props were kept: an experience he likened to "a kid [being given] the keys to Disneyland at night".
 However, Beuth did not begin pursuing the craft in earnest until 1981, when he answered an ad that had been placed in a trade publication by Julie Taymor, a then-unknown but now-renowned theatrical artist who was soliciting students for an eight-week maskmaking course.
 Beuth soon began spending large amounts of his spare time sculpting masks in a workspace in his Manhattan studio apartment, first using Silastic and later neoprene.
-His handiwork is featured in his aforementioned self-written productions of Stories of the Season and In the Valley of the Mist, but also includes custom fabrications for a variety of Southern California theater companies.
+His handiwork is featured in all of his aforementioned self-written theatrical works, but also comprises custom fabrications for a variety of Southern California theater companies.
 He has also taught courses in theatrical maskmaking at the Harvard-Westlake School in Los Angeles.

-After In the Valley of the Mist, Beuth began to expand his purview as a sculptor, studying for twelve years under Santa Monica-based artist Jonathan Bickhart and developing an additional specialty in the medium of cast bronze.
+After completing work on In the Valley of the Mist, Beuth began to expand his purview as a sculptor, studying for twelve years under Santa Monica-based artist Jonathan Bickhart and developing an additional specialty in the medium of cast bronze.